polarbart/libdl/README.md

  - Python bindings
  - Multi core processing

-However it does not include GPU support.
+However, it does not include GPU support.

 ## Installation
 ### Compile the Library